-The majority of people recover from concussion within 2 - 4 weeks if they follow the correct steps.
+Most people recover from concussion within 2-4 weeks if they follow the correct steps as outlined above.
 However, some people continue to have ongoing problems following concussion, known as post-concussion syndrome.
 This can be a very frustrating and distressing experience, but there are things you can do to help yourself.
 For more information, refer to our publication Mild head injury and concussion.